Two leaning towers, Garisenda and Asinelli

 [Address] Viale Gozzadini-40017 Bologna-Italy

-[How to reach] 15 minute walk from the Two Leaning Towers through Castiglione
+[How to reach] 15 minute walk from the Two Leaning Towers through Castiglione street

 [Rate] Free